 Jessica L. Molleur is a licensed acupuncturist, herbalist, and massage therapist in Massachusetts and California.
 She first became interested in acupuncture as a soccer player searching for an alternative to knee surgery and discovered the many benefits of Traditional Chinese Medicine.
 She holds a Bachelor of Science in Exercise Physiology from the University of California at Davis and a Master of Science in Traditional Chinese Medicine from the American College of Traditional Chinese Medicine in San Francisco, CA. Jessica is a National Diplomate of Acupuncture, Oriental Medicine and Chinese Herbology through the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 She is also a Diplomate of Acupuncture Orthopedics, a specialty certification held by fewer than 500 acupuncturists in the United States.

-Jessica currently maintains a private acupuncture practice in Boston's Back Bay neighborhood, which was awarded Best Acupuncture Center by Boston Magazine.
+Jessica currently maintains a private acupuncture practice on the South Shore in Duxbury and in Boston's Back Bay neighborhood.
+The center was awarded Best Acupuncture Center by Boston Magazine.
 Areas of specialty include women's health, pregnancy, infertility, pediatrics, and sports medicine.
 If you are interested in learning about the benefits of acupuncture for fertility and IVF, please visit the acupuncture + fertility page.
 New patients can book online to schedule any acupuncture service including a complimentary consult.
 Jessica also serves as a health care consultant for a number of integrative medical institutes.
 Her clients include IVF and infertility centers, functional medicine offices, orthopedic facilities, concierge practices, and green spas.
 Please contact OMBE for more information about these services.